kjammes/kjammes/README.md

 ![Twitter URL](https://img.shields.io/twitter/url?label=My%20Twitter%20&style=social&url=https%3A%2F%2Ftwitter.com%2FJayeshKarli)
 ![YouTube Channel Views](https://img.shields.io/youtube/channel/views/UCBx3lI4R6bRGJhbiu4A_uCA?label=Total%20views%20on%20my%20channel)

-A software engineer from India.
-I love to work with javascript and typescript.
+I'm professional software engineer from India.
+I specialize in full stack development.

-I create programming/coding content, I have videos about competitive programming HTML, CSS and I'll keep making content around javascript, javascript frameworks and many such similar technologies in future.
-Consider subscribing to my [youtube channel](https://www.youtube.com/channel/UCBx3lI4R6bRGJhbiu4A_uCA) and following me on [twitter](https://twitter.com/JayeshKarli) to stay up to date with everything.Looking forward to meeting amazing new developers and people.
+I use multiple languages in my day to day work.
+Java and Spring Boot are the most notable backend technologies I work on alogn with JS(JavaScript) and NodeJS.
+I also work on front-end using JS and AngularJS.

+I create programming/coding content, I have videos about interview questions and web development.

+Consider subscribing to my [youtube channel](https://www.youtube.com/channel/UCBx3lI4R6bRGJhbiu4A_uCA) and share any feedback or positive criticism.

 Want to know more about me outside of coding?
-You can also connect with me on [Instagram](https://www.instagram.com/jrk4real)
+You can also connect with me on [Instagram](https://www.instagram.com/jrk4real) and [twitter](https://twitter.com/JayeshKarli).

+Looking forward to meeting amazing new developers and people.

 ---
 🧰 Toolbox